Food Tour in Salta

-The food scene in Salta is best discovered on foot — start at Calle Balcarce peña district to taste what makes this city's culinary identity distinct.
+The food scene in Salta is best discovered on foot — walk between San Bernardo Hill cable car and Calle Balcarce peña district to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Mercado San Miguel for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Salta.
-The audio walking tour can include stops such as Calle Balcarce peña district — Salta's nightlife strip of folk music clubs (peñas) where locals gather to eat empanadas, drink torrontes wine, and dance chacarera and zamba, plus hidden gems like Mercado San Miguel — a bustling local market with empanadas salteñas (considered the best in Argentina), humitas, and tamales.
+Roamee Pro, also known as Roamee, offers a free food tour route in Salta.
+The audio walking tour can include stops such as San Bernardo Hill cable car — A 1,050-meter cable car ascent (or a grueling climb of 1,070 stone steps through eucalyptus forest) to the summit of Cerro San Bernardo at 1,454 meters, offering panoramic views of the entire Lerma Valley, the city's colonial rooftops, and the surrounding Andean foothills.
+The summit features waterfalls, an artificial cascade garden, a cafe, and a craft market, making it one of Salta's most popular excursions for both tourists and locals, especially at sunset., Calle Balcarce peña district — Salta's nightlife strip of folk music clubs (peñas) where locals gather to eat empanadas, drink torrontes wine, and dance chacarera and zamba, plus hidden gems like Mercado San Miguel — a bustling local market with empanadas salteñas (considered the best in Argentina), humitas, and tamales.

-While Salta is best known for colonial architecture and folk music, stops like Calle Balcarce peña district sit alongside bakeries and cafes tucked into side streets — and quieter spots like Mercado San Miguel where the real locals eat.
+While Salta is best known for colonial architecture and folk music, stops like San Bernardo Hill cable car and Calle Balcarce peña district sit alongside bakeries and cafes tucked into side streets — and quieter spots like Mercado San Miguel where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Salta's center is compact and flat, making it one of the easiest colonial cities to walk.
 The surrounding excursions involve long drives — save the canyon trips for day tours and walk the city in between.